 - Brands Lose Their Advertising Budget:

-Advertisers pay commissions to their affiliates for driving traffic to their website and contributing to increasing their sales.
+Advertisers pay commissions to their affiliates for driving traffic to their websites and contributing to increasing their sales.
 Cookie stuffing helps the fraudsters monetize the sale from the traffic generated by legitimate affiliates.
-Advertisers end up paying the dupers and hurt their advertising budgets.
+Advertisers end up paying the dupers which hurts their advertising budgets.